 A fractional CMO is a marketing executive who divides time between multiple clients, working with each a “fraction” of the time.
 They also cost a fraction of what a full-time CMO does, making them a perfect solution to many SMBs marketing conundrums.

-Would a fractional CMO make sense for your business in 2022?
+Would a fractional CMO make sense for your business?
 There are many factors to consider but some universal signs can point you in the direction of deciding that a fractional CMO could make a lot of sense.
-Here are five signs your company needs a fractional CMO in 2022.
+Here are five signs your company needs a fractional CMO.

 What is a Fractional CMO?
 What do they do?